 Lincolnland Hospice of SBL

 Lincolnland Hospice of Sarah Bush Lincoln cares for and supports people who are terminally ill.
-It’s a comprehensive program of care dedicated to controlling pain, relieving discomfort, and supporting the terminally ill physically, emotionally, and spiritually, as well as their family.
-Hospice services are provided regardless of ability to pay.
-Lincolnland Hospice serves 20 counties in East Central Illinois from its offices in Mattoon and Effingham, and worksites in Paris and Casey.
+It’s a comprehensive program of care dedicated to controlling pain, relieving discomfort and supporting individuals physically, emotionally and spiritually, as well as their family.
+Hospice is also known for its Grant-A-Wish program, making even small wishes like Sharon’s come true.